How Often Do Driverless Vehicles Have Accidents?

 Who Regulates Self-Driving Car Safety?

 The NHTSA regulates self-driving car safety on a federal level.
 Generally, it sets the vehicle and highway safety regulations under which self-driving cars would fall.
-Through measures like the Standing General Order requiring companies to report crash incidents involving automated systems, NHTSA maintains its authority to oversee and improve the safety of driverless vehicles.
+Through measures like the Standing General Order, which requires companies to report crash incidents involving automated systems, the NHTSA maintains its authority to oversee and improve the safety of driverless vehicles.
 The agency has been actively developing policies related to emerging vehicle technologies, with a focus on:

 • Testing